 January had some warm days.
 When Curator Martha Crone and husband Bill stopped to check on the Garden and walk around some, it was 46 degrees.
 There was no snow on the ground in January.
 Monday, February 9th was the first day of “war time” beginning at 2AM, This was year-round daylight savings time, and it lasted until Sept.
 30, 1945.

 Martha received notice on March 26 from the Civil Service that her pay would be raised to $110 per month.
-On the 31st she and Bill took the kerosene stove out to the office at the Garden and for the 1st time in many years were able to drive right to the top of the hill near the south entrance.
+On the 31st she and Bill took the kerosene stove out to the office at the Garden and for the 1st time in many years were able to drive right to the top of the hill near the south entrance with their newer car - the 1937 Plymouth purchased early last Spring.
 The snow was gone and the ice was off the city lakes.
 (1)

 As April 1 was a Wednesday, a day the Garden was always closed for Martha’s day off, April 2 became opening day.
 She noted that a few Snow Trilliums were in bloom.
 (2) The weather was warm, flocks of birds, the mildest Winter in at least 25 years.
 Bill helped her down to the office with a pail of water to scrub the place up, which she did, scrubbing the floors and cleaning up the front room of the office.
 She noted crowds of people came through, along with a Miss James who stopped in to visit.
-Husband Bill took the storm windows off the car [older cars in those days did not have roll-up windows, the Crone’s car was a 1937 Plymouth purchased in 1941.]
 (1)

 On April 3, Good Friday, Ben Johnson and a Mr. Hill, both from the Park Board, brought out the Garden’s assortment of books, the typewriter and kerosene for the stove.
+[Ben Johnson later became Supervisor of Maintenance for the Park Board.]
 The weather was still fine, so the stove was not used much.
 Miss Aler can in for the first time this season.
 (3) But it was April, so on the 5th cold temps returned along with a 2-day sleet storm.
 Everything was coated with ice, the office was cold all day and it was hard to heat the place, but everything looked beautiful with the ice coating.

 Gertrude Cram called in on the 10th.
-It was still 20 degrees on the 11th and then heat.
+It was still 20 degrees on the 11th and then heat arrived.
 Martha burned leaves, visited with Mrs. Cram and Miss Aler with the Hepaticas and Bloodroots in full bloom.
 She noted in her log (2) on the 15th:

 “Heat of today and yesterday extreme.
 Bloodroots all suddenly came into bloom, also Dutchman’s Breeches and everything else advancing very quickly.”

 Then at the end of the month, on the 28th, an event occurred which would be strange to us today.
-A Mr. Milton Thompson was in the Garden and “collected” a male Cooper’s Hawk, but couldn’t get the female.
-On the 30th there was a thunderstorm, very quiet in the Garden and Mr. Whitney Eastman left a card saying “they had collected the female hawk and found 2 eggs in the nest, thereby establishing an early record for the State.”
-(1) This is the second note about Mr. Eastman who would later become a director of the Friends; Martha had noted a visit from him in 1942.
+A Mr. Milton Thompson [Head of the Science Museum at the Minneapolis Library] was in the Garden and “collected” a male Cooper’s Hawk, but couldn’t get the female.
+Martha Crone has asked him to come in and get it as she was afraid of losing many songbirds.(3, 5) On the 30th there was a thunderstorm, very quiet in the Garden and Mr. Whitney Eastman left a card saying “they had collected the female hawk and found 2 eggs in the nest, thereby establishing an early record for the State.”
+(1) This is the second note about Mr. Eastman who would later become a director of the Friends; Martha had noted a visit from him in 1941.

 Very little planting occurred in April - some Pasque Flowers on the 19th and some ferns on the 23rd.
 (2) April was one of the warmest Aprils ever.